 I only recently spoke to the new owners of a collie/labrador puppy, acquired from a farm, he was kept with litter mates and mum which was good but after just two weeks the new owners were having real problems with his nervousness, constantly running away and hiding and nipping quite hard when put under pressure, now collies do have a genetic predisposition to nervousness but the home he came from had a lot to do with bringing out and expressing this gene, although kept with litter mates and mum he had no experience of any novel day to day things and all household noises were freaking him out.
 The new owners said that they thought as he came from a farm surrounded my chickens he would be used to noises and be fine, but really the truth is that he was used to or habitualised to the sounds of chickens and pretty much nothing else.

 When you think about it, the above seems quite obvious yet owners still buy pups from such and worse places.
-The worst I have seen is pups taken from owners and breeders where they have been crated from early times, separated from littermates and only introduced to mum for feeding, they have had no or very little mental stimulation, no exposure to any novel things, no learning what is right or wrong from mum, no learning of bite inhibition from littermates, the list goes on.
+The worst I have seen is pups taken from owners and breeders where they have been crated from early times, separated from littermates and only introduced to mum for feeding (or not at all), they have had no or very little mental stimulation, no exposure to any novel things, no learning what is right or wrong from mum, no learning of bite inhibition from littermates, the list goes on.
 If you acquire such a pup without a sound knowledge of dogs you will have problems from day one that might become worse as the dog gets older.

 If you are an experienced and knowledgeable dog owner then you could look towards rescue centres.
 Most dogs to be found in rescue centres are generally juvenile or adult dogs, not many puppies turn up.
 I have done a lot of volunteer work for one of my larger very busy local rescue centres, and like most rescue centres they do a fantastic job, giving many worthy dogs a second chance to have that special bond with us.
 Some rescue dogs may have issues of one sort or another, many have heartbreaking stories to tell, yet still seek our company (SEE MY /rescue-dogs TOPIC).